Satjot05/CODESOFT/README.md

 # CODESOFT
-Projects completed within the period of my internship of web development.
+Projects completed within the period of my internship of web development at CODSOFT.